Attributes

 Notice that buffer is not passed to bufferData.
 This is because it is first bound to ARRAY_BUFFER, which is then passed in its stead.

-Float32Array is a type of TypedArray that contains 32-bit floating-point values as binary data.
-Although JavaScript is aware of the type of data, this context is lost when stored in the buffer.
+Float32Array is a type of TypedArray that contains 32-bit floating-point values.
+Although JavaScript is aware of the type of data in the Float32Array, this context is lost when the data is stored as raw binary data in the buffer.

 Vertex Array Objects